ebshimizu/make-item-shop/readme.md

 # make-item-shop

-A node module that generates magic item shops for Dungeons and Dragons 5e (by default).
+A node module that generates magic item shops for Dungeons and Dragons 5e.

 Sample Output: